Case hygiene and eye safety

 The daily contact lens case cleaning routine

-Empty the old solution every morning
+Empty the old solution after each use

 Air-dry face down on a clean tissue